Fixed points and semifree bordism

-In the case of a \emph{semifree} circle action, where all orbits are free or fixed points, Sinha~\cite{sinha2005semifree} proved a number of results, including, most strikingly, the following. \begin{theorem}[Sinha] Every compact, oriented, stably complex, semifree $S^1$-manifold with isolated fixed points is bordant to a disjoint union of direct powers of the standard $S^2$.
-That is, the bordism ring of such manifolds is isomorphic to the polynomial ring $\Z[S^2]$ on one generator. \end{theorem} The point of this note is that using fixed points this result can be recovered through very elementary methods.
+Restricting to the special case of \emph{semifree} circle actions, where all orbits are free or fixed points, Sinha~\cite{sinha2005semifree} proved a number of results, including, strikingly, the following. \begin{theorem}[Sinha~{\cite[Thm.~1.1]{sinha2005semifree}}] Every compact, oriented, stably complex, semifree $S^1$-manifold with isolated fixed points is cobordant to a disjoint union of direct powers of the sphere $S^2 = \CP^1$ with the standard complex structure and rotation action.
+That is, the bordism ring of such manifolds is isomorphic to the polynomial ring $\Z[S^2]$ on one generator. \end{theorem} \nd In the present note, we recover this result through elementary means.